argowtham/harp/website/content/docs/programming/scheduler.md

         maxTasks.add(new FindMaxTask());
     }
     /*initialize the dynamic scheduler;
-    The data type of input is CenPair, the data type of output is Object;
+    The data type of input is Integer array, the data type of output is Integer;
-    The task is MaxTask*/
+    The task is FindMaxTask*/
     DynamicScheduler<int[], Integer, FindMaxTask> maxCompute
 	= new DynamicScheduler<>(maxTasks);
     /*Start the Dynamic Scheduler*/